 15. A pack of cards, or a handful of dice don’t take up much room and are helpful to pass the time for both kids and adults.

 16. Those pill reminder containers aren’t just handy for packing your medications, they are also great for packing earrings and other small items.
 I’ve heard of using a straw to keep your necklaces from getting tangled.
 Just unhook it and slide it through the center of the straw and rehook it, slice the side of the straw if it’s too long.

-On the next page, I have a great bonus tip to teach your kids to pack their own suitcases.
+I have a great bonus tip to teach your kids to pack their own suitcases.
+Read to the end

 17. Sunscreen of course, but also some aloe cream for when you forget to wear the sunscreen.
 The sun down near the equator is MUCH hotter than many people are used to.
 I even sunburned my tushie while snorkling.
 I guess that particular area doesn’t see the sun very often!
 Also, check out this boss snorkel model.
 This full-face type is pretty cool and you don’t really WANT to put something in your mouth that’s been in several other people’s mouths, do you??
 Ugh!